 - Whisk in chicken broth and dissolved Better Than Bouillon, and bring to a boil, stirring up any brown bits on the bottom of the pan.
 Cook, stirring constantly, until mixture thickens, about 2 minutes.
 Stir in Worcestershire sauce, half-and-half, salt, pepper, poultry seasoning, thyme, sage, frozen peas, frozen onions, and shredded chicken and simmer a few minutes to heat through.

-- Transfer chicken and vegetable mixture to baking dish.
+- Transfer chicken and vegetable mixture to a 9X13 inch baking dish.
 Arrange biscuits on top of the filling.
 Brush the tops of the biscuits with heavy cream.

 - Bake in preheat oven for 25-30 minutes or until the casserole is bubbly and the biscuits are cooked through.
 If the biscuits need more color, place under the broiler 2-3 minutes or until the biscuits are nicely browned.